iisharvard/a2b/README.md

 ### Initial Setup

-1. Enter your case file text
+1. Enter your case file text or upload case files
 2. Specify the two negotiation parties (your side and the other side)
 3. Click "Enter" to process the information

+### Using the RAG Search

+1. After processing your case, the RAG search panel will appear
+2. Click "Index Case for Search" to prepare the case for semantic search
+3. Enter your search query in the search box
+4. View the search results showing the most relevant parts of your case file
+5. Use this to quickly find information in large case files

 ### Review and Revise